-Forthcoming 2013.
+2013.
 Analysing 21st-century British English: Conceptual and methodological aspects of the BBC 'Voices' project.
-London: Routledge [ed., with Bethan Davies]
+London: Routledge [ed., with Bethan L. Davies]

-At press.
-An Evolving Standard British English Pronunciation Model.
-In Raymond Hickey, ed.
+2012.
+An Evolving Standard British English Pronunciation Model, in Raymond Hickey, ed.
 Standards of English: Codified Varieties around the World.
 Cambridge: Cambridge University Press

 2010.
 Proceedings of Methods XIII: Papers from the Thirteenth International Conference on Methods in Dialectology, 2008.
 Bamberger Beiträge zur Englischen Sprachwissenschaft 54.
 Frankfurt am Main: Peter Lang [ed., with Barry Heselwood]